saeedalam/jump-to-go/chapters/Chapter-12-Channels.md

 ## **12.6.
 Timeout with `select`**

-You can use the `time.After` function to implement timeouts with channels.
+You can use the `time.After` function to implement timeouts when waiting for data on channels.
+This prevents the program from blocking indefinitely.

 ### **Example 6: Channel Timeout**